 Intelligent choices reduce trials in each stage: Algorithms and parameters are chosen based on dataset characteristics.
 This ensures that the selected model is accurate and is efficiently selected.
 This is achieved with the use of meta-learning throughout the pipeline.
 Meta-learning is used in:

-Algorithm selection to select an optimal model class.
+Algorithm selection to choose an optimal model class.

 Adaptive sampling to identify the optimal set of samples.